f-prime/fist/README.md

-# Spear
+# Fist - (F)ull-text (i)ndex (s)erver (t)

-Spear is a fast, lightweight, full-text search and index server.
-Spear stores all information in memory making lookups very fast while also pesisting the index to disk.
+Fist is a fast, lightweight, full-text search and index server.
+Fist stores all information in memory making lookups very fast while also persisting the index to disk.
 The index can be accessed over a TCP connection and all data returned is valid JSON.

-**Spear is still heavily under development.
+**Fist is still heavily under development.
 Not all features are implemented or stable yet.**

 # Motivation

 Most software that requires full-text search is not really that complicated thus it does not need a complex solution.
 Using a complex solution often times tends to create headaches.
 Setting up Elasticsearch when Elasticsearch really isn't needed for the particular application costs more time and money to maintain.

-This is where Spear comes in.
-Spear is intended to be extremely easy to deploy and integrate into your application.
-Just start the Spear server and start sending commands.
+This is where Fist comes in.
+Fist is intended to be extremely easy to deploy and integrate into your application.
+Just start the Fist server and start sending commands.

 # Build